magento/devdocs/guides/v2.0/cloud/trouble/trouble_fastly.md

 {% collapsible Test your live site: %}

-Enter the following command to test your site URL:
+Enter the following command to test your live site URL:

 	curl http://<live URL> -vo /dev/null -HFastly-Debug:1 [--resolve]

-Use `--resolve` only if your live URL isn't set up for DNS.
+Use `--resolve` only if your live URL isn't set up with DNS.

 For example,

 	http://www.mymagento.biz -vo /dev/null -HFastly-Debug:1

-The output for this command is similar to the preceding command; following are only the unique headers returned by this command:
+The output for this command is similar to the [preceding command](#cloud-test-stage); following are only the unique headers returned by this command:

 	< Fastly-Magento-VCL-Uploaded: yes
 	< X-Cache: HIT, MISS